LATE SUMMER 2013

 Cognizant of these dental access issues, the Minnesota Department of Human Services (DHS) Dental Access Advisory Committee was simultaneously examining workforce solutions, which led to the 2001 legislative authorization of collaborative practice.
 This workforce initiative provided the basis for a 2006 partnership between the MHSA, the Minnesota Dental and Dental Hygienists’ Associations, committed dental providers such as Apple Tree Dental and Children’s Dental Services, and DHS to adopt the community collaborative practice model as a solution for Head Start.

 In community collaborative practice, a Head Start program joins forces with its local dental resources to provide oral health education and prevention onsite at a Head Start Center.
 The key is a “collaborative agreement” between a dentist and a dental hygienist that allows the hygienist to provide an assessment, triage and referral for all the children at the Head Start center.
-This “limited authorization” (as it is called in Minnesota Statutes) is spelled out in an agreement that delineates the locations and types of services to be provided, and is registered with the Minnesota Board of Dentistry.
+This “limited authorization” is spelled out in an agreement that delineates the locations and types of services to be provided, and is registered with the Minnesota Board of Dentistry.

 The approach has effectively expanded access - as well as our understanding of oral health needs - in multiple ways.
 Early and appropriate contact with the oral health care system is accomplished by providing as many children as possible with education and prevention to prevent tooth decay.
 In addition, collaborative practice dental hygienists identify and prioritize those children needing restorative treatment.
 Head Start staff and the dental partners then work together to address barriers to care and provide care coordination.